 The right to request the lease extension generally starts once you have owned the property for two years.
 If you are thinking of selling a property which has a relatively short lease, you may wish to consider obtaining and completing a lease extension prior to marketing the property, as this may make a difference to the sale value.

 Alternatively, if you are purchasing a leasehold property, once you look carefully at the length of the lease term remaining, you may wish to seek advice of a solicitor regarding the cost of an extension, and make sure that any investment in this type of property is a sound investment.

-How to Extend a Lease
+How can a Lease be Extended?